-This project is a re-engineering project that will take past designs and redesign, add and hopefully improve upon them to better fit the children and families using them.
+This project was a re-engineering project that took past designs and redesign, add and hopefully improve upon them to better fit the children and families using them.
 The original system of GBG ride-on cars can be broken down into four sections, the structure, operation, performance, and deficiencies.